lnls-dig/rsfsv-epics-ioc/README.md

 $ make uninstall &&
 $ make &&
 $ cd iocBoot/iocrsfsv &&
-$ procServ -n "RSFSV" -f -i ^C^D 20000 ./run.sh 10.0.18.77 0
+$ procServ -n "RSFSV" -f -i ^C^D 20000 ./run.sh 10.0.18.77
 ```

-It is important to notice that the *DEVICE_IP* and *DEVICE_INST*
+It is important to notice that the *DEVICE_IP* argument is passed after the
-arguments are passed after the */run.sh* in the last line.
+*./run.sh* in the last line.

 ### Caput